catatsuy/purl/README.md

 # Purl

+Purl is a command-line utility designed for text file parsing and manipulation, offering a modern alternative to traditional sed and perl one-liners.
+It features intuitive options for filtering, transforming, and managing text data.
+Importantly, Purl accepts both file input and standard input, providing flexibility for various workflows.
+Moreover, it supports multiple instances of the -filter and -exclude options, allowing users to apply complex patterns of search refinements and exclusions in a single command.

+Unlike sed, Purl works the same way on both Mac and Linux, without any compatibility issues.
+Simply download it to start using, offering a straightforward experience for text manipulation.

+## Inspiration Behind "Purl"

-Purl is a versatile text processing tool designed to easily and efficiently modify and replace text in files or from standard input.
-Inspired by the action of purling in knitting and the sound of a flowing stream, "Purl" symbolizes the concept of seamless repetition and smooth progress.
-Just as purling creates a fabric through consistent patterns and the stream's flow produces a calming rhythm, Purl facilitates effortless and repeated transformations of text.
-Aimed at providing the smoothness and efficiency of Perl one-liners, it is perfect for those looking for a tool to handle text processing tasks with ease and precision.
+The name "Purl" is inspired by the dual notion of the knitting technique and the serene sound of a flowing stream.
+In knitting, purling refers to a method that creates a smooth, continuous fabric through repetitive patterns.
+Similarly, the tranquil sound of a stream embodies a steady, uninterrupted flow.
+"Purl" reflects the tool's ability to facilitate seamless and efficient text transformations, echoing the rhythmic repetition of knitting and the natural flow of water.
+Aimed at mirroring the simplicity and effectiveness of Perl one-liners, Purl is designed for those seeking a tool that combines ease of use with the precision needed for complex text processing tasks.

 ## Features

-- **Auto Color Output by Default**: Purl automatically decides whether to colorize output based on the environment, enhancing readability.
-This auto-color feature aims to provide optimal visibility under various conditions without manual intervention.

-- **Overwrite Option**: By specifying the `-overwrite` option, you can direct Purl to apply changes directly to the files.
-This functionality is not enabled by default to allow full control over when and how files are modified.

-- **Flexible Input Options**: Purl accepts input either directly from specified files on the command line or through standard input, catering to a wide array of workflows and preferences.

-## Options

-- **`-overwrite`**: Use this option to enable Purl to overwrite the original files with the modified content.
-Without this option, Purl will display the results to standard output, leaving the original files unchanged.
-- **`-replace`**: This option requires a replacement expression to specify the text you intend to change.
-Format your command as "@search@replace@", with "search" being the text to find and "replace" the text to insert.
-- **`-color`** and **`-no-color`**: By default, Purl's output colorization is set to auto, determining the best mode based on your environment.
-Use `-no-color` if you prefer the output without colorization, regardless of the environment.
-- **`-help`**: Display information about Purl and its various options.
-- **`-version`**: Display version.
+- **Accepts Standard Input**: In addition to processing files, Purl can take input piped from other commands, expanding its usability.
+- **Flexible Exclusions**: Skip lines matching specified regular expressions, focusing on relevant data.
+- **Search Refinement**: Apply additional filters to your search queries for more precise results.
+- **Case Insensitivity**: Perform case-insensitive searches with a simple option, broadening your search capabilities.
+- **In-Place Editing**: Directly modify the original files with your changes, simplifying the workflow.
+- **Colored Output**: Enhance readability with optional colored output, automatically adjusted based on your terminal's capabilities.
+- **Custom Replacements**: Define custom replacement patterns for comprehensive text manipulation.

 ## Usage Examples